ToeJam & Earl

 ToeJam & Earl is a 1991 action video game developed by Johnson Voorsanger Productions and published by Sega for the Genesis console.
 It centers on ToeJam and Earl—alien rappers who have crash-landed on Earth—as they attempt to escape the planet, players assume the role of either character and collect pieces of their wrecked spacecraft.
 It references and parodies 1980s and early-'90s urban culture and is set to a funk soundtrack.
 ToeJam & Earls design was heavily influenced by the role-playing video game Rogue (1980) and derived various features from the game, such as the random generation of levels and items.
-As such, ToeJam & Earl is often considered to be an example of a roguelike game.
+As such, ToeJam & Earl is often considered to be an early example of a roguelike game.

 The game was positively received by critics, who praised its originality, soundtrack, humor and two-player cooperative mode.
 It attained sleeper hit status despite low initial sales, and its protagonists were used as mascots by Sega.
 ToeJam & Earl was followed by two sequels: ToeJam & Earl in Panic on Funkotron and ToeJam & Earl III: Mission to Earth, released for the Genesis and Xbox, respectively.
 The sequels' commercial and critical performance were mixed.
 A fourth title, ToeJam & Earl: Back in the Groove, was released on March 1, 2019 without Sega's involvement, using funds from Kickstarter.
 The game was re-released for the Wii's Virtual Console on December 8, 2006 and re-released again on PlayStation Network and Xbox Live Arcade on November 6, 2012 as part of the Sega Vintage Collection.
 The game was also re-released on the Nintendo Classics service on December 16, 2021.